Javeree/YCast/README.md

 It is a barebone service at the moment.
 It provides your AVR with the basic info it needs to play internet radio stations.
 Maybe this will change in the future, maybe not.
 For now just station names and URLs; no web-based management interface, no coverart, no cute kittens, no fancy stuff.

+The RX-577 shows only the first 8 entries of the top categories from stations.yml (no such limit for the subcategories) The initial response should probably contain a tag with the amount of entries.
+To know what tag,someone should tcpdump the full http conversation with the real server.